wpcapetown/code-of-conduct/README.md

 * Do not share personal information of others to people outside the community
 * All content must be "safe for work"
 * Job opportunities can be posted in [#jobpostings](https://wpsa.slack.com/messages/jobpostings/), professional recruitment is not allowed
+* Don't join for the specific purpose of seeking work
 * Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community

 This is a safe space, let's keep it that way.